Jay-Madden/Env-Eval/README.md

 # Setup:
 1. Clone the repo
-2. Create a new branch to work off of
-3. Create a new class in the "Answers" directory with the name "YourNameAns.cs"
+2. Create a new class in the "Answers" directory with the name "YourNameAns.cs"
-4. Inherit from the Interface IAnswer and implement its members
+3. Inherit from the Interface IAnswer and implement its members

 ## Challenge 1: